Can sweeping your own chimney invalidate your home insurance?

 There’s no universal answer to this and ultimately it depends on the conditions set out in your own buildings insurance or buildings and contents insurance policy.

 Some policies may simply state that your home must be in a ‘good state of repair’ without mentioning anything specific, while others may have clear conditions about how often you should sweep working chimneys.
-Of course, bear in mind that almost all insurers will expect you to carry out ongoing maintenance on your home in order to lower the risk of serious long-term damage.
+Bear in mind that almost all insurers expect you to carry out ongoing maintenance on your home to lower the risk of serious long-term damage.

 Based on that, it makes sense to have your chimney swept after winter even if it’s not specifically mentioned in your policy.
 If you don’t, and a chimney fire starts, your insurer could argue that your home wasn’t properly maintained – which means they could refuse to pay out.
-If you’re in any doubt whatsoever, speak with your insurer just to be sure.
+If you’re in any doubt, speak with your insurer to be sure.

 What if I have a thatched roof or wood burning stove?

-If your home has a thatched roof, is timber framed, or has had a wood burning stove installed, then your insurer might have strict rules about maintaining the stove and the chimney so always read the small print in your policy documents.
+If your home has a thatched roof, is timber framed, or has had a wood burning stove installed, then your insurer may have strict rules about maintaining the stove and the chimney – so always read the small print in your policy documents.

 How often should you sweep your chimney?